-Once upon an outhouse dreary, while I strained there, lank and leery
+Once upon an outhouse dreary, while I strain there, lank and leery

 Of creatures scary down beneath the privy floor--

-When my veins were close to popping, suddenly there came a whopping
+As my veins are close to popping, suddenly there comes a whopping

 Rush of air, but nothing dropping, dropping from my nethers sore,

-“'Tis a precursor,” I muttered, “popping like the thunder's roar--
+“'Tis but a sputter", I then mutter, “popping like the thunder's roar--

 Only this and nothing more!”